TechGrounds-Cloud8/cloud8-archana-sekarr/Day1_Git/ExerciseGit.md

 Typically when developing software, many developers collaborate together and add codes in parellel.
 So a Version Control System helps in handling this by maintaining a history of what changes have happened.
 Git is a distributed version control system.

 ### What is Github?
+GitHub is a cloud-based service that offers Git as a service.
+Git Repositories can be created and shared with other developers to collaborate efficiently

 ## Key terminology
 - Version Contorl System